‘B&B’ Spoilers For The Week Of November 19: Steffy Confesses, Bill Wins & A Thanksgiving To Remember

-Bold and the Beautiful spoilers for the week of November 19 promise unexpected confessions, a triumphant win, and a Thanksgiving dinner with the Forresters, Spencers, Avants and Spectras.
-According to Highlight Hollywood there will only be three B&B episodes next week as Thursday and Friday’s on November 22 and 22 episodes have been preempted.
+Bold and the Beautiful spoilers for the week of November 19 promise unexpected confessions, a triumphant win, and a Thanksgiving dinner with the Forresters, Spencers, Avants, and Spectras.
+According to Highlight Hollywood, there will only be three B&B episodes next week as Thursday and Friday’s on November 22 and 22 episodes have been preempted.

 Monday, November 19 – Ridge Tells Brooke He Knows Bill’s Motives